katieweinstein/ontherun/README.md

 6. Save the file

-Filtering the list of activities by Activity Type can narrow down the number of activities exported to CSV.
 Scrolling to the bottom of the list of activities then selecting Export to CSV will export all activities in the list.
 The file(s) have now been exported from Garmin Connect and saved to the computer.